whage/whage.github.io/_posts/2025-10-24-a-value-investing-experiment.md

 - Huntsman
 - Brown-Forman

+Edit (2026.01):
+Since the original post, I also bought the following:
+- Novo Nordisk
+- Roper technologies
+- Target
+- Hormel
+- Pernod Ricard
+- UnitedHealth
+- Baxter
+- Becton Dickinson
+- Gartner

+The price charts of most have a common theme: decades of steady growth (on a log scale!) with a significant drop recently.
+They are trading at fairly low P/E and and some at extremely low P/B (below 1).
+I imageine this is what value stocks should look like on a price chart.

-I did this with a relatively small portion of my portfolio and after months of moving money off the stock market being afraid of high valuations but also feeling some FOMO while waiting for a dip.
+I did this with a relatively small portion of my portfolio and after months of keeping money off the stock market being afraid of high valuations but also feeling some FOMO while waiting for a dip.
-I have to admit, I might have been hasty - I didn't do much research on these companies, just looked at a bunch of numbers like P/E, P/B, revenue, income growth and most importantly the price charts and the prices of the stocks relative to the price the mentioned investors paid for them.
+I didn't do much research on these companies, just looked at a bunch of numbers like P/E, P/B, revenue, income growth and most importantly the price charts and the prices of the stocks relative to the price the mentioned investors paid for them.

-Since these were bought on the premise of being good value stocks, I should be holding on to them and not be emotional about short term swings.
-Ideally I wouldn't sell any of these positions for the coming 5-10 years unless there is a large sudden increase in their value.
-Buying more of them is allowed, I guess.

 I should point out that this is an "experiment" in the sense that I'm trying to test my ability to take more risks (as opposed to just buying and holding lower risk funds), to handle potential swings